FenrirSec/Documentation/about_fenrir.md

 ## Projects

-- Twitch Lives
-- More Youtube
+- More Video Production
 - Newsletter ?
-- Talks
+- More Talks
-- Remake the website to more clearly

 ---